Asymptotic approach to singular solutions for the CR Yamabe equation

 Such a dichotomy is evident in the Euler-Lagrange equation for the energy functionals in~\eqref{sobolev}; that is,

-where $\lambda$ is a Lagrange multiplier.
-Whereas when $\eps>0$ the problem above has a solution~$u_\eps$, it becomes very delicate when $\eps=0$: one falls in the aforementioned CR Yamabe equation, and even the existence of solutions is not granted.
+where~$\lambda$ is a Lagrange multiplier.
+Whereas when~$\eps>0$ the problem above has a solution~$u_\eps$, it becomes very delicate when~$\eps=0$: one falls in the aforementioned CR Yamabe equation, and even the existence of solutions is not granted.
 In particular, the existence and various properties of the solutions do strongly depend on the geometry and the topology of the domain~$\Omega$.
-We refer for instance to:~\cite{LU98} for nonexistence of nonnegative solutions when~$\Om$ is a certain half-space; \cite{CU01}~where the authors show the existence of a solution in the case when the domain~$\Omega$ has at least a nontrivial suitable homology group; \cite{GL92} for existence and nonexistence results for even more general nonlinearity.
-In view of such a qualitative change when $\eps=0$ in both~\eqref{sobolev} and \eqref{equazione}, it seems natural to analyze the asymptotic behaviour as $\eps$ goes to $0$ of the corresponding optimal functions~$u_\eps$ of the embedding $\Sc(\Omega) \hookrightarrow L^{2^\ast\!-\eps}(\Omega)$.
+We refer for instance to:~\cite{LU98,Ugu99} for nonexistence of nonnegative solutions when~$\Om$ is a certain half-space; \cite{CU01}~where the authors show the existence of a solution in the case when the domain~$\Omega$ has at least a nontrivial suitable homology group; \cite{GL92} for existence and nonexistence results for even more general nonlinearity.
+In view of such a qualitative change when~$\eps=0$ in both~\eqref{sobolev} and~\eqref{equazione}, it seems natural to analyze the asymptotic behaviour as~$\eps$ goes to~$0$ of the corresponding optimal functions~$u_\eps$ of the embedding $\mathring{\mathcal{D}}^{1,2}_X(\Omega) \hookrightarrow L^{2^\ast\!-\eps}(\Omega)$.
 This is the aim of the present paper.